-It’s no secret that it’s my belief that leggings are life.
+It’s no secret that I believe leggings are life.
 They are insanely comfortable, they don’t cut painfully into your fat, and they don’t feel the need to remind you every time you yank them on that you’ve been laying the butter on pretty heavy lately.

 I seriously have a definite love affair with my collection of leggings.
 It’s almost sick, guys.